Continuing Education Activity

 Technique or Treatment

-The transabdominal technique usually consists of midline sagittal and parasagittal images angled from midline to the periphery of both hemipelves.
-Transverse plane images start at midline overlying the bladder and angle superiorly and inferiorly to image the pelvis.
+The transabdominal technique typically consists of midline sagittal and parasagittal images angled from the midline to the periphery of both hemipelves.
+Transverse plane images start at the midline overlying the bladder and angle superiorly and inferiorly to image the pelvis.
 If there is limited fluid within the bladder, especially in young children, the transducer can be placed over the lateral aspect of the bladder and directed to the contralateral side for imaging.
-This helps provide a larger amount of fluid for the US beam to traverse and a better working acoustic window.
+This technique helps provide a larger amount of fluid for the ultrasound beam to traverse and a better working acoustic window.

-TV scans use elongated transducers with higher frequency elements in the range of 7 MHz to 8 MHz, when compared to those used for routine TA imaging (near 3.5 MHz).
+Transvaginal scans use elongated transducers with higher frequency elements in the range of 7 MHz to 8 MHz compared to those used for routine transabdominal imaging (around 3.5 MHz).
 The transducer is placed into the mid to upper vagina (covered by a condom) to obtain coronal and sagittal views that allow for high-resolution imaging of the uterus and its contents, helpful in obstetrical imaging as well as the analysis of the ovaries and adnexa.
-With its introduction in the late 1980s, TV US revolutionized the analysis for the presence or absence of ectopic pregnancy.
-The higher frequency TV transducer can be used because there is no need to traverse a fluid-filled bladder or anterior abdominal wall fat.
+With its introduction in the late 1980s, TVS revolutionized the evaluation of ectopic pregnancy.
+The higher frequency transvaginal transducer can be used, and there is no need to traverse a fluid-filled bladder or fat on the anterior abdominal wall.

 Other Techniques

-Postprocessing software is available for many US machines, which allow three-dimensional reconstruction of typical greyscale ultrasound images to create a surface and volumetric images.
-This method has been used to reconstruct the vagina, cervix, and uterus for Mullerian Duct system anomalies.
+Postprocessing software is available for many ultrasound machines, which allows 3-dimensional reconstruction of typical greyscale ultrasound images to create surface and volumetric images.
+This method has been used to reconstruct the vagina, cervix, and uterus for evaluation of müllerian duct system anomalies.

-At times the vagina and uterus may be evaluated by transperineal imaging, the placement of a transducer on the labia in the longitudinal or transverse plane.
-This has allowed analysis of vaginal obstructions, especially in virginal patients.
-It has been used for placenta previa analysis when the use of an intravaginal probe is deferred.
+At times, the vagina and uterus may be evaluated by TPS with the placement of a transducer on the labia in the longitudinal or transverse plane.
+This alternative has allowed the analysis of vaginal obstructions, especially in virginal patients.
+The technique has also been used for placenta previa analysis when the use of an intravaginal probe is deferred.

 Doppler

 Whether routine color Doppler or power Doppler imaging is used, cystic structures can be analyzed for their degree of vascularity.
-Color Doppler readily displays iliac vessel flow often in a plane posterior to the ovaries.
+Color Doppler readily displays iliac vessel flow, often in a plane posterior to the ovaries.
 Spectral Doppler can be utilized to evaluate vessels for abnormalities in venous or arterial flow signals.
-Pseudoaneurysms, although not typical in the pelvis when compared to the groin, might display the typical neck of the lesion with yin-yang color flow pattern.
-When evaluating for the presence or degree of vascular flow, power Doppler can also be utilized in situations for which color Doppler may be suboptimal (very low or slow flow).
+Pseudoaneurysms, although not typical in the pelvis compared to the groin, might display the typical neck of the lesion with a yin-yang color flow pattern.
+When evaluating the presence or degree of vascular flow, power Doppler can also be utilized in situations where color Doppler may be suboptimal (very low or slow flow).

-Color Doppler can reveal dilated or clotted gonadal veins.
-It can also be used to demonstrate vascular flow to the ovary.
-However, due to the dual blood supply of the ovary, and the known findings of peripheral and central vascular flow in surgically proven torsed ovaries, the usefulness of color Doppler is limited.
+Color Doppler can reveal dilated or clotted gonadal veins and can also be used to demonstrate vascular flow to the ovary.
+However, due to the dual blood supply of the ovary and the known findings of peripheral and central vascular flow in surgically proven torsed ovaries, the usefulness of color Doppler is limited.
 The greyscale morphologic findings of the ovary for the diagnosis of torsion are more sensitive than the flow-related findings seen with color Doppler.
-For the evaluation of testicular torsion, color Doppler is diagnostic.
+For the evaluation of testicular torsion, color Doppler is diagnostic.[20]

 Clinical Significance

-Much information of clinical significance is discovered when imaging the pelvis with ultrasound.
-This includes information about the uterus, its shape, size, and characteristics of endometrial cavity and its contents.
+Extensive clinically significant information is discovered when imaging the pelvis with ultrasound.
+These results include information about the uterus, its shape, size, and characteristics of the endometrial cavity and its contents.
 Identification and evaluation of ovarian size and morphology help determine if there are any abnormalities in the ovary for a given age.
-US can identify masses in structures other than the uterus and ovaries such as adnexal cysts.
-Ovarian neoplasms can be assessed for size and morphology and growth over time.
-This may include ovarian teratomas with their usual cystic and solid (Rokitansky nodule) contents including bone or calcium.
+Ultrasound can identify masses in structures other than the uterus and ovaries, such as adnexal cysts.
+Ovarian neoplasms can be assessed for size, morphology, and growth over time.
+Ovarian teratomas with their usual cystic and solid (Rokitansky nodule) contents, including bone or calcium, can be visualized.
 Rectal contents can be evaluated, especially in neonates or young children.
 Thick bowel walls of chronic inflammation or tumor may be noted at times.
 Urethral cysts may be seen, particularly in adult females.
-Rarely an abnormality of the bony pelvis may be noted.[12][13][14]
+Rarely, an abnormality of the bony pelvis may also be noted.[21][22][23]

 Enhancing Healthcare Team Outcomes